-Follow us on social networks
+Follow us on networks

 Learn about your menstruation: what your period can tell you about your health

-learn about your menstruation fertility and hormonal health
+learn about your menstruation, fertility and hormonal health

 Learn about your menstruation: what your period can tell you about your health

-Speaking out about menstruation
+Speaking clearly about menstruation

 Benefits of observing menstruation